heathermiller/scala-pickling/index.md

 At the time of writing this guide, the scala-pickling project has the following known limitations:

 - At this time, `Double`s are not supported by our **binary** pickle format.
 However, all other numerics (`Float`, `Int`, `Long`, etc) are.
 (Note that all primitives are supported by the JSON pickle format, however.)
-- It is possible to switch between runtime compilation and runtime interpretation (as the runtime fallback mechanism).
+- It is possible to switch between runtime compilation and runtime interpretation (as the runtime fallback mechanism), based on the user's preference.
 Although at present, the switch is manual- to toggle between the two, one must change lines 121 & 139 in source file [core/src/main/scala/pickling/package.scala](core/src/main/scala/pickling/package.scala).
+- At this time, pickling and unpickling the Scala `Unit` type is not supported.
+- As indicated in the "future work" section of the paper, pickling closures is not yet supported, as an arbitrary closure can capture arbitrarily anything in its environment.
+This is beyond the scope of the current paper, and has required a solution specialized to closures (this is work done in parallel, but separate from the paper submitted to OOPSLA).